chuaindia/ror_capstone_budget_app/README.md

 ### Deployment

 - I will deploy the project with [render](https://render.com/docs/deploy-rails), after which you can access the live version of the project in the Live Demo section.
+I   tried it several times following the process explained but it failed.The link for failed deployment is attached : https://ror-capstone-budget-app.onrender.com.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>